apex/up/docs/07-guides.md

 $ up upgrade
 ```

-After that all you need to do is deploy to your desired stage!
+After that, all you need to do is deploy to your desired stage!

 ```
 $ up deploy production